Spijkervet/eurovision-dataset/README.md

 To get an initial idea of the dataset, an example Jupyter Notebook is created in the `examples` directory.
 This can be opened with `jupyter notebook`.
 To replacite the dataset, see below or:

 ### Using Docker
 Run the `run.sh` file to build the Dockerfile and run the `main.py` from within the container, no additional setup should be necessary.
+This will replicate the dataset, both the `contestants.csv` and `votes.csv` files.

 ## Data description